sriosq/Road_to_SC_QSM/README.md

 # Motivation

 QSM is a very powerfull tool for non-invasive characterization of iron deposition, estimating voxel oxygenation and geometry, differentiating blood and calcium products as well as studying demnyelinating lesions in white matter.
 But QSM is still a novel technique, Ithe International Society for Magnetic Resonance in Medicin (ISMRM) has recently published recommendations for implementing QSM for clinical research [4], but it is currently limted to brain analysis.
 Moreover, most of the parameters used throughout the processing pipeline for QSM have been adjusted for brain images, which underscores the necessity for extending such studies.
 Here at the NeuroPoly lab in Montreal, one of our primary research focusis is the spinal cord.
 The motivitation behind this repository is to address the need for extending QSM studies to the spinal cord.
 In order to perform QSM of the spinal cord, we require a ground truth; therefore the focus is to develop a susceptibility distribution phantom for validating synthetic MRI acquisition.
 Simulating MRI acquisition will provide means to optimize acquisition parameters for QSM processing pipelines.

+# Objectives

+* Acquire a labeled whole body from publicly available Datasets
+* Create a susceptibility distribution volume using the labels
+* Simulate MRI acquisition with the possibility of selecting different parameters

+# Tools

+* Git and GitHub for version control of the code and documentation
+* ITKsnap and FSLeyes for image analysis, label editing and mask creation
+* Jupyter notebook for creating an interactive example for using the code
+* Python, highlighting Nibabel and Numpy libraries

 # Phantom Creation